THE GROVE GOLDFINCHES

 We are The Grove Primary School Parents, Teachers and Friends Association (PTFA) and our official name is The Grove Goldfinches.
 All parents, carers, governors and staff are automatically members of the PTFA but we also have a committee who meet a few times a year to run the PTFA and organise events.
 This committee, made up of a mixture of parents, carers and staff, all have one thing in common: we are really passionate about creating a great life experience for all of the children at The Grove.

+Here are some of the committee who are working for The Grove this year.
 Would you like to join our team?
-Please email Joy, who is the Chair of the PTFA, at email@example.com
+Please email Emma, who is the Chair of the PTFA, at firstname.lastname@example.org

 WHAT DO WE DO?